 There was a great battle between Lord Rama and demon king Ravana.
 The battle lasted for ten days, and on the tenth day, Ravana was killed by Lord Rama.
 The day is celebrated as Dussehra or Vijayadashami.

-India, the country with a vast number of religions and faiths celebrates this festival in different ways in different states.
+India, a country with a vast number of religions and faiths, celebrates this festival in different ways in different states.

 In North India, Ramlila Utsav is organized for nine days displaying the short form of epic Ramayana, and on the tenth day, the burning of Ravana is done.